mateo9x/MVC-Console-App/README.md

 # MVC-Console-App

 ## 0. At the beginning:
-This is my sql project to practice selected elements of Java.
+This is my project to practice selected elements of Java.

+Comitted through Git Bash.

 ## 1. Table of contents
 * [Info](#2-info)